 When talking about the feeling of the album, the production value of the music includes things like music fading from one channel into another, which creates a stereo effect, the use of a wah-wah pedal, and echo effects on the vocals, all of which give the album a great retro feeling.
 If it was McGinty’s desire to make an album that takes the listener back to a time that featured some of the most creative writing, he certainly achieved that with his debut album of Peach Red.

 Peach Red features ten tracks of great classic rock.
-Starting with “Can’t Help But Shine,” and going all the way through to “My Time of Uncertainty,” there isn’t one track that will disappoint.
-Along with “Can’t Help But Shine,” some of the best tracks to jam out to include: “Hard Jelly,” “Burning Bee Hive,” and “Darlyn Giver”.
-These and other tracks are great to listen to and hard not to sing along with.
+Starting with “Can’t Help But Shine” (which contains a musical feel that brings to mind the playing ability of Jimi Hendrix as well as containing such elements as the aforementioned wah-wah pedal) and going all the way through to “My Time of Uncertainty,” there isn’t one track that will disappoint.
+Along with probably the best track of the album, “Can’t Help But Shine,” some of the best tracks to jam out to on the release include: “Hard Jelly,” “Burning Bee Hive,” and “Darlyn Giver”.
+These and other tracks are great to listen to and will easily fill the void you may have for songs from the fifties, sixties and into the seventies.

-If you like people like Hendrix, Clapton, Cream, or other bands from that time period, Foster McGinty has created a great release of music that you need to hear.
-McGinty’s Peach Red is the ultimate time machine to the era when people were making the style that has since been called “Classic Rock”.
+If you like people like Hendrix, Clapton, Cream, or other bands from that time period, Foster McGinty has created a great release of music that you need to hear as the music on the Peach Red album makes good use of musical styles and musician influences from that era.
+For those looking for more music that would easily fit into your record collection consisting of artists such as Donovan, Dion, Janis Joplin and others, Foster McGinty’s album entitled Peach Red is the ultimate time machine to the era when people were making the style that has since been called “Classic Rock”.
 To discover the music of Foster McGinty, you can find him at www.fostermcginty.com.
 You can also find him on MySpace at www.myspace.com/myfostermcginty.